George Romney (1734-1802)

 Richard Cosway, circa 1801 pencil, ink and watercolour

 National Portrait Gallery (not in exhibition)

 Despite allegations to the contrary Hamilton was 'distractedly in love' with Emma who informed Greville that 'I love him tenderly'.
 So the unlikely marriage between a woman of 26 -- who was deemed too 'vulgar' to be received at British court -- and the 61 year old ambassador took place in London in 1791.
 With Emma's return, Romney was roused from his then habitual depression.
-He responded to his old subject with renewed vigor; he wrote excitedly to a friend 'The greatest part of this summer I shall be engaged on painting pictures from the divine lady.'
+He responded to his old subject with renewed vigour; he wrote excitedly to a friend 'The greatest part of this summer I shall be engaged on painting pictures from the divine lady.'
 In June and July, Romney commandeered her time for dozens of sittings, by August he had roughed in eight or nine further fancy pieces depicting Emma as a bacchante, as a Magdalen even as Joan of Arc.
 Romney's fervent output included this picture of her in a white turban which, with its sketchy, broad brush strokes and unresolved areas, reveals the speed at which he executed many of his portraits of Emma.
 In September 1791, two consecutive diary entries mark the transition of 'Mrs Hart [at] 9' to 'Lady Hamilton [at] 11' and after 12 October the newly married Lady Emma Hamilton never sat to Romney again.
 Although Emma's presence in Romney's life had been a defining feature of his creativity, her departure for Italy accentuated the chronic depression which he suffered from during the final, troubled and faltering, years of his career.